 The 2010 Adopted Budget proposed that the Student Fare Program be eliminated and student fares be phased in, with the first phase to commence September 1, 2010.
 In June 2010, following fare reimbursement commitments of \$25.3 from New York State and \$45.0 from the City, the Authority declined to proceed with the proposal to eliminate the Student Fare Program.
 These fare reimbursement commitments were paid to the Authority during 2011 and 2012.
-As of December 31, 2012, the Authority collected \$70.3 from the State and the City.

 Policing of the transit system is carried out by the NYC Police Department at NYC's expense.
 The MTA, however, continues to be responsible for certain capital costs and support services related to such police activities, a portion of which is reimbursed by NYC.
-The Authority received approximately \$2.1 in 2012 and \$3.2 in 2011from the City for the reimbursement of transit police costs.
+The Authority received approximately \$0 in 2013 and \$2.1 for the three months ended March 31, 2013 and 2012 from the City for the reimbursement of transit police costs.

 Federal law and regulations require a paratransit system for passengers who are not able to ride the buses and trains because of their disabilities.
 Pursuant to an agreement between NYC and the MTA, MTA New York City Transit had assumed operating responsibility for all paratransit service required in NYC by the Americans with Disabilities Act of 1990.
 The services are provided by private vendors under contract with MTA New York City Transit.
 NYC reimburses the MTA for the lesser of 33.0% of net paratransit operating expenses defined as labor, transportation, and administrative costs less fare revenues and 6.0% of gross Urban Tax Subsidies, or an amount that is 20.0% greater than the amount paid by the NYC for the preceding calendar year.
-Fare revenues and the City reimbursement aggregated approximately \$150.6 and \$126.3 for the years ended December 31, 2012 and 2011, respectively.
+Fare revenues and the City reimbursement aggregated approximately \$46.3 and \$36.8 for the three months ended March 31, 2013 and 2012, respectively.